gytis-ivaskevicius/linux-gpu-debug-helper/arch/browsers/blisk_browser.md

 #### Import bookmarks from Firefox {#import_bookmarks_from_firefox}

-To ease the transition, you can import bookmarks from [Firefox](Firefox "Firefox"){.wikilink} into Blisk.
+To ease the transition, you can import bookmarks from [Firefox](Firefox "wikilink") into Blisk.

 Navigate Blisk to `{{ic|chrome://settings/importData}}`{=mediawiki}